YggdrasiI/PBStats/README.md

 Extras
 =======

-We developed two solution for Civ4:BTS players which are useable **without** this modification, too.
+We developed two solution for Civ4:BTS players which are usable **without** this modification, too.

 1. test/fix_upload_bug contains a solution for the upload bug problematic of Pitboss servers.
-It will analyze the traffic of your PB servers and force the end of sending data to clients which are already disconnected.
-Currently, the Python-Script only run on Linux hosts.
-It will be ported to Windows in a few days.
+The executable (Windows) or Python script (Linux) will analyze the traffic of your PB servers.
+If it detects that a client does not response but the server sends data, it will fake the reply of the client (to simulate a normal disconnection).

 2. The shutdown of the Gamespy NATNEG Servers causes many issues for Multiplayer games.
 This was solved by the community with open NATNEG servers for several games.
 We've patched the Civ4:BTS executable to